BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 Promptless
 ----------

-If the *Promptless Export* boolean is checked, the *Export Selection* button will utilize the user defined path and automatically export without any further user input.
+If the *Promptless Export* button is selected, the *Export Selection* button will utilize the user defined path and automatically export without any further user input.
 Reference :ref:`Export Path`

 1. **Select mesh(s)** (will be combined on export)